-Parents who plan to use the service on a semester basis must register in person.
+Parents who plan to use the service on a semester basis must register in person, and bring a copy of their class schedule, paid activity fee statement, and the child's birth certificate.
 Registration times are listed in the current Course/Offerings Schedule.
 For further information, phone 397-3000, extension 262.

-Tutoring
+Free Tutoring

-Free tutoring is provided to all students for any subject taught at Harper.
-Tutoring is available on a walk-in basis and by appointment in F132.
-Students may arrange for tutoring by contacting the coordinator of tutoring, F132, extension 539.
+Free tutoring is provided to all students in most subject areas.
+Students must be registered for a credit course.
+Tutoring is available on a walk-in basis and by appointment.
+For more information contact the tutoring center, F132, extension 539.